Nathan-Nesbitt/G2T/README.md

 - Introduction to PHP
 - Introduction to MySQL

+## Assignments
+There are also some [assignments](https://nathan-nesbitt.github.io/G2T/Assignments/).

+## Sample Code
+I will try to post as much of the [code](https://nathan-nesbitt.github.io/G2T/Code/) that I write as possible so you can use it for reference.

 *If you would like to use these notes, please contact me.*

 ---